mkrishna4u/smart-testauto-framework/README.md

 **NOTE:** Appium version 8.1.1 or greater is not compatible with WinAppDriver (from microsoft) so currently Windows native application automation will not work using selenium mechanism but work using *SI page object classes that uses SikuliX.

+**NOTE:** Prefer to use "IntelliJ IDEA" code editor to configure STAS project.
+Install "Cucumber for Java" plugin in it.
+Import your STAS project in "IntelliJ IDEA" editor you can get step suggestions out of the way while you will write scenarios / scenario outlines in cucumber feature files under "cucumber-testcases/" directory (present under your project directory).

 # STAS Architecture & Documentation
 **STAS** is a well designed testing automation tool that increases the product quality amazingly with less effort and cost.
 The most important factor of this tool is the faster development of test scenarios and the easy maintenance of test scenarios with less effort which makes it powerful.